-holds for every controlled rough path $\mathcal{Q}_{\mathbf{x}}^{\gamma}$ and every $1\le n \le N-1$. \end{proposition}
+holds for every controlled rough path $\mathcal{Q}_{\mathbf {x}}^{\gamma }$ and every $1\le n \le N-1$. \end{proposition}

-\begin{proof} For sake of clarity we shall assume that $y^{0}=0$, leaving to the patient reader the straightforward adaptation to a non vanishing drift coefficient.
-Now start from decomposition \eqref{eq:dcp-controlled-path}, and recast it as
+\begin{pf} For sake of clarity, we shall assume that $y^{0}=0$, leaving to the patient reader the straightforward adaptation to a nonvanishing drift coefficient.
+Now start from the decomposition \eqref{eq:dcp-controlled-path} and recast it as

 where we have set $wj$ for the concatenation of the word $w$ and the word $(j)$ for notational sake.
 This identity easily yields